zumasys/docs/site/jbase/get-started/docker-container/README.md

 You are sitting in that container as root.

-Open a second cmd box and do:
+Open a second PowerShell window and do:

 ```powershell
 PS C:\WINDOWS\system32> docker container list